raymond-1227/whats-the-next-class/README.md

 What's the next class?
 Stop asking me, just take a glance!

 ## About
-I made this project since I have been really annoyed by the school class table website, although according to the software it is being kept up-to-date, but the developer of the system didn't even try to bother making the UI/UX better but rather keeping the 90s web design look.
+I created this project as I have been really annoyed by the school's class schedule website, despite the software version indicates that it's regularly updated, the developer has made no effort to improve the UI/UX, sticking to the 90s web design instead.

-This is just one thing, the main reason is still the fact that class table completely changes on every new semester, meaning I would have to look at the horribly-designed school class table, especially that the text would be around 1px on phone since... like I said, they never updated the design, therefore RWD is never implemented.
-Also it takes too much time to find the specific class for the day, so instead, I made my own version that only displays your current/previous and next class at once.
+While their web design is terrible, the main reason is still the fact that class schedule constantly changes on every new semester, meaning I would have to use the poorly-designed school class schedule website, where the text would be around 1px on phone since they never implemented the responsive web design modern standards.
+That said, finding the specific class on the schedule takes too much time.
+So instead, I've made my own version that only displays your current, previous and the next class all at once.

 ## How To Use
 ### Use the Template